Sakil786/Teaching-Assistant-Evaluation-/README.md

 * Machine learning and deep learning algorithms are developed, and the accuracy is compared.
 * The model created by auto ml gives less accuracy than the model created by machine learning.
 * The dataset was too small and also had too many categories in the categorical features which lead to difficulty in deciding which algorithm to choose.

+# Note:
+* For code execution ,please follow the user guide attached.